Improved Weak Simulation of Universal Quantum Circuits by Correlated $L_1$ Sampling

-for \(S\) and \(H\) the Clifford gates phase shift and Hadamard, respectively, and \(\xi_{\pi/4}^t = \nu^{-2t} = 2^{\sim 0.228 t}\), which sets the exponential scaling for sampling this magic state.
+where \(S\) and \(H\) are the Clifford gates phase shift and Hadamard, respectively. \(\xi_{\pi/4}^t = \nu^{-2t} = 2^{\sim 0.228 t}\), which sets the exponential scaling for sampling this magic state.
 Since the \(H\) magic state is related to the \(T\) magic state by a Clifford unitary under which stabilizer states are closed, its stabilizer state approximation cost is the same.

+Before we get into generating an approximation to these states, we first need to establish a useful result:

+\begin{lemma}[\(t\) Stabilizer States with \(t/2\) Bit Flips] Given a \(t\)-bitstring, there exist \(t\) additional different \(t\)-bitstrings such that every pair of bitstrings differs by at least \(t/2\) bits. \end{lemma} \begin{proof} We examine powers of \(2\).
+WLOG we can always assume that the given bitstring consists of all \(1\)s since any additional bitstrings to this can be generalized to any other bitstring by XORing it.